 Fiscal 2000 Research Projects/Awards Objective Estimated Cost Early Childhood Longitudinal StudyBirth Cohort 2000 (ECLS-B) Department of Education To include USDA's food security module and other items in the Early Childhood Longitudinal Survey-Birth Cohort, sponsored by the National Center for Educational Statistics, U.S. Department of Education.
 The survey was pre-tested for 9-month-old children, gathering infant height and weight data as well as responses to questions on food security, infant feeding practices, and participation in food assistance programs. \$400,000 Early Childhood Longitudinal StudyKindergarten Cohort (ECLS-K) Department of Education To include USDA's food security module and other items in the Early Childhood Longitudinal Survey-Kindergarten Cohort (ECLS-K), sponsored by the National Center for Educational Statistics, U.S. Department of Education.
-The project will provide descriptive data on children's status at entry into school, children's transition into school, participation in the School Breakfast and National School Lunch Programs, and children's progress through fifth grade \$250,000 Current Population Survey (CPS) Food Security Supplement, September 2000 U.S. Bureau of the Census To develop annual estimates of the prevalence of food security in the United States and to provide data for analysis of the determinants of and changes in the level of food security. \$420,000 National Health and Nutrition Examination Survey 2000-2004, Food Security Questions Department of Health and Human Services To support inclusion of a battery of food security questions in individual interviews of the National Health and Nutrition Examination Survey. \$116,388 National Food Price Data System Food and Drug Administration To provide support for the most recent national data on food prices, quantities, comparable volumes, dollar sales, and promotion information at the product group, class, brand, and item levels and information on promotional treatments. \$82,000 Committee on National Statistics National Science Foundation To provide funding for the Committee on National Statistics for such activities as a review of the 2000 Census, poverty estimates for small areas, measuring the effects of social welfare reform, cost-of-living indexes, performance measures for public health programs, the use of statistical formulas in legislation for fund allocation, confidentiality and data access, and other issues. \$26,200
+The project will provide descriptive data on children's status at entry into school, children's transition into school, participation in the School Breakfast and National School Lunch Programs, and children's progress through fifth grade-including data that allow for the examination of the relationship between food security/hunger, cognitive development, and school performance. \$250,000 Current Population Survey (CPS) Food Security Supplement, September 2000 U.S. Bureau of the Census To develop annual estimates of the prevalence of food security in the United States and to provide data for analysis of the determinants of and changes in the level of food security. \$420,000 National Health and Nutrition Examination Survey 1999-2004, Food Security Questions Department of Health and Human Services To support inclusion of a battery of food security questions in individual interviews of the National Health and Nutrition Examination Survey. \$116,388 National Food Price Data System Food and Drug Administration To provide support for the most recent national data on food prices, quantities, comparable volumes, dollar sales, and promotion information at the product group, class, brand, and item levels and information on promotional treatments. \$82,000 Committee on National Statistics National Science Foundation To provide core funding for the Committee on National Statistics for such activities as a review of the 2000 Census, poverty estimates for small areas, measuring the effects of social welfare reform, cost-of-living indexes, performance measures for public health programs, the use of statistical formulas in legislation for fund allocation, confidentiality and data access, and other issues. \$26,200